Data2Semantics/linkitup/readme.md

 **Linki**tup currently does two things:

-* it takes metadata entered through [Figshare.com](http://figshare.com) and tries to find equivalent terms, categories, persons or entities on the Linked Data cloud.
+* it takes metadata entered through [Figshare.com](http://figshare.com) and tries to find equivalent terms, categories, persons or entities on the Linked Data cloud and several Web 2.0 services.
 * it extracts references from publications in [Figshare.com](http://figshare.com), and tries to find the corresponding [Digital Object Identifier](http://doi.org) (DOI).

 **Linki**tup is developed within the COMMIT [Data2Semantics](http://www.data2semantics.org) project, a research project that develops technology for adding semantics to research data.